-Diagnostic and Evaluation Program – Opening Soon!
+Diagnostic and Evaluation Program – Now Open!

 Youth may be placed in the Diagnostic and Evaluation Program for up to 30 days to evaluate the needs of the youth and his/her family.
 Comprehensive diagnostic evaluations will incorporate information from multiple disciplines including nursing assessments, psychiatric evaluations, educational assessment, bio-psychosocial assessment, and psychological testing, as deemed necessary.
 Neuropsychological tests and medication evaluation will be included when needed.